Background Actor Do’s and Don’ts for Submitting

 Do tell us if your availability changes

-If you’re on first avail and your availability changes, you must call the Casting Director to let them know.
+After you submit for a role, a Casting Director may then reach out with an availability inquiry.
+You can respond as available to multiple shows for the same work date.
+If you're on first avail or are booked and your availability changes, you must call Central Casting to let us know.
 You cannot change your first avail status or cancel a booking by responding to an availability inquiry or changing your availability on your online calendar.

 Want to learn more about submitting for work and finding background jobs through Central Casting?
 Check out our articles 5 Tips for Getting Booked and Do’s and Don’ts for Submitting Photos to Casting Directors.